TimelessBeing/battle_for_eden/rules.md

 then the strength of all units is tallied to determine who won on each front.
 Each troop near the frontier gives a +1 bonus to the attacking side, while each troop on the defending territory gives a +1 bonus to the defending side.
+In case of equality, victory goes tot he defending side.

 Once the winner on each front is known, one troop from the losing side is removed from the corresponding tile.